MG-cpu90/assignment21/README.md

 ## Overview

-In this assignment, I created a full-stack Google B◊ooks search app with React.
+In this assignment, I created a MERN-stack Google B◊ooks search app with React.
 The assignment required me to break up the application's UI into components, manage component state, and respond to user events.

 ## User Story